Questions to ask

 5. Products that contribute to a safe, healthy indoor environment:

-Non-toxic cleaners, sealers, adhesives, full spectrum lighting, cotton insulation, solar attic fans, all wood cabinetry and doors, and natural flooring.
+Non-toxic cleaners, sealers, adhesives, solar attic fans, all wood cabinetry and doors, and natural flooring.

 Copyright © 2004-2011 Joel Hirshberg All rights reserved.